nodarhub/hammerhead_zmq/README.md

 We suggest that you start by examining the code and README's in the individual example directories for more details about what each example does.

-## Usage
+## C++ Usage

-To use the message types in a new project, you can copy `zmq_msgs` folder into your project, and then modify your `CMakeLists.txt` to link to this target:
+To use the message types in a new project, you can copy `zmq_msgs/cpp` folder into your project, and then modify your `CMakeLists.txt` to link to this target:

-    add_subdirectory(zmq_msgs)
+    add_subdirectory(zmq_msgs/cpp)
     target_link_libraries(
             my_target
             PRIVATE
             hammerhead::zmq_msgs
     )

-The other examples that we provide, such as the `set_camera_params` target, demonstrate how to do this.
+The other examples that we provide, such as the `image_viewer` target, demonstrate how to do this.